 Simple Syrup is an ingredient in many cocktails and cold drinks.
 If you put granulated or caster sugar into a cold drink, it can take ages to dissolve and sometimes you end up with a gritty texture.
 The beauty of simple syrup, also known as sugar syrup, is that it blends effortlessly into other liquids.

-To be fair, simple syrup isn’t all that difficult to make the traditional way, but this involves a saucepan, the stove and quite a lot of stirring.
-This hack is even easier and takes much less time.
+To be fair, simple syrup isn’t all that difficult to make the traditional way, but it involves a saucepan, the stove and quite a lot of stirring.
+It’s not something you rally want to be doing in the hot weather.
+This hack makes simple syrup easy and takes much less time.